nikitavoloboev/data/docs/podcasts/podcasts.md

 I love listening to podcasts with [Overcast](https://overcast.fm) especially when commuting or traveling somewhere.

+Wish all podcasts had a page like [this](https://huberman.rile.yt/) where you can do textual searches on all the content produced.

 I have `Top` and `Other` smart playlists in Overcast.
 The `Top` includes my favorite podcasts I want to listen to.

 ![](https://i.imgur.com/TDTruDk.jpg)